 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

-7. Select the Captive Portal check box.
+- Click the > button to the left of the SSID.
+The settings for the selected SSID display. - Scroll down and click the > Advanced tab.
+The page expands. - Select the Captive Portal check box.
 The page adjusts.
-By default, the Click Through radio button is selected.

-8. Select the Facebook Wi-Fi radio button.
+By default, the Click Through radio button is selected. - 8.
+Select the Facebook Wi-Fi radio button.